hmes98318/LavaShark/apps/website/docs/README.md

 * REST API Support

 :::caution
-Only compatible with Lavalink nodes that support REST API (version 3.7 or higher).
+Only compatible with Lavalink nodes that support REST API (version 3.7.x).

 :::